-Occupancy Exceptions: If a property has advertised and is unable to find an applicant household who can move in within 60 days that qualifies for an available unit under the occupancy standards, other applicants selected through the screening process may be offered a unit that is larger than they qualify for.
-The applicant household will be required to sign an "Occupancy Acknowledgement" agreeing to move to an appropriately sized unit when one becomes available.
-In this situation, the resident will be responsible for payment of any moving costs associated with the required transfer and the transfer fee will be waived.
+Occupancy Exceptions: If a property has advertised and is unable to find an applicant household who can move in that qualifies for an available unit under the occupancy standards, management may seek approval from Rural Development to rent to ineligible applicants on a temporary basis.
+When ineligible applicants are temporarily approved, their lease term will be for no more than 12 months with a month-to-month renewal option and the household will be charged the approved note rate rent.
+A displaced household where the number of household members falls outside the occupancy standards of an available unit may be authorized to occupy the unit.
+Under these exceptions, the applicant household will be required to sign an "Ineligible Unit Acknowledgment" agreeing to move to an appropriately sized unit when one becomes available.
+In these situations, the resident will be responsible for payment of any moving costs associated with the required transfer and the transfer fee will be waived.

-Note: A single person will not be permitted to occupy a HUD assisted unit with two or more bedrooms unless they are a person with a disability who needs a larger unit as a reasonable accommodation, a displaced person when no appropriately sized unit is available, an elderly person who has a verifiable need for a larger unit, or a remaining family member of a resident family when no appropriately sized unit is available.
+Note: A single person will not be permitted to occupy a RD assisted unit with two or more bedrooms unless they are a person with a disability who needs a larger unit as a reasonable accommodation, a displaced person when no appropriately sized unit is available, an elderly person who has a verifiable need for a larger unit, or a remaining family member of a resident family when no appropriately sized unit is available.